PynPoint/PynPoint/docs/own_modules.rst

 Additional Functionality
 ------------------------
-Some pipeline processing modules are apply a method to each image of the image stack.
-Hence we have implemented a function, which applies a other function to all images in the stack.
+Some pipeline processing modules apply a method to each image of the image stack.
+Hence we have implemented a function, which applies a function to all images in the stack.
 If you are planning to write such a module have a look at the function :func:`PynPoint.core.Processing.ProcessingModule.apply_function_to_images`.
 If you need an example check out the code of the bad pixel cleaning using sigma filtering (:class:`PynPoint.processing_modules.BadPixelCleaning.BadPixelCleaningSigmaFilterModule`).

 Conventions
 -----------